purdue-cap/pldi-2020-artifacts/ReadMe.md

    rm -f $HOME/result.json
    ```

+2. Determine parameters, there are 2 parameters need to be determined:

+    - `JOBS`: number of jobs to be run in parallel
+        - This number need to be determined according to your system performance and the resource limitation you may have placed on the running container
+        - If the number is higher than the CPU cores available in container, it may actually slow down the solvers due to scheduling, impacting performance numbers
+        - A rule of thumb is just to use the number of CPU cores available
+    - `TIMEOUT`: time in seconds before solvers would be killed and considered as timed out
+        - This parameter would impact both the total time needed to run the tests and the final performance numbers
+        - Default value is 1800, which is the same as reported in paper when running on StarExec.
+However using this number would take a long time to finish all the benchmarks, potentially 30+ hrs.
+See _Unsupported Claims_ section for more details about StarExec
+        - Setting the value lower would help running the test faster.
+For example with `JOBS=4, TIMEOUT=10` a full run could be finished in around one hour.
+But a lower `TIMEOUT` would result in solver killed too early, impacting performance numbers
+        - With fewer computing resources, solvers might be slower, resulting in different performance numbers, raising `TIMEOUT` in these cases might help.

-2. Run `CLIA` and `General` track on `DryadSynth`, `CVC4` and `EUSolver`
+3. Run `CLIA` and `General` track on `DryadSynth`, `CVC4` and `EUSolver`

     ```bash
-    $HOME/run_benchmarks.py -s dryadsynth -s cvc4 -s eusolver -t CLIA -t General -j <n>
+    $HOME/run_benchmarks.py -s dryadsynth -s cvc4 -s eusolver -t CLIA -t General -j JOBS -T TIMEOUT
     ```

-    - Use a proper `n` according to your system performance, usually something between `2` and `6` is preferred, or use the number of CPU cores on your system
-3. Run `INV` track on `DryadSynth`, `CVC4` and `LoopInvGen`
+4. Run `INV` track on `DryadSynth`, `CVC4`, `EUSolver` and `LoopInvGen`

     ```bash
-    $HOME/run_benchmarks.py -s dryadsynth -s cvc4 -s loopinvgen -t INV -j <n>
+    $HOME/run_benchmarks.py -s dryadsynth -s cvc4 -s eusolver -s loopinvgen -t INV -j JOBS -T TIMEOUT
     ```

-    - Step 2 and Step 3 may take long time (several hours) to finish, and you may:
+    - As mentioned in Step 2, Step 3 and 4 may take long time to finish, and you may:
+        - Tweak parameters as described in Step 2 to help speed up
         - Use `-v` or `--verbose` flag to monitor the progress
         - Split the steps into smaller fragments as demonstrated in the previous section
         - `Ctrl-C` any time to stop prematurely, the script will try to save all current collected data so that next time you can start from there.
-        - Use `-T` or `--timeout` to specify a shorter timeout. __Note that this may impact the performance stats greatly, but may still flag significant performance differences__
+    - For Step 3 and 4, alternatively you could use one command to run all the benchmarks on all solvers:

+        ```bash
+        $HOME/run_benchmarks.py -j JOBS -T TIMEOUT
+        ```

-4. Inspect accumulated stats
+5. Inspect accumulated stats

     ```bash
     $HOME/run_benchmarks.py -S